 Hypoglycemia in people who are not diabetic

-True hypoglycemia is uncommon in people who do not have diabetes.
-But it can happen.
+True hypoglycemia is uncommon if you do not have diabetes, but it can happen.
 Causes of non-diabetic hypoglycemia include:

 - Medications such as quinine, which is used to treat malaria,